 Closings

-All activities will be cancelled or postponed in the event that school has been called of for inclement weather or any other reason as determined by the administration, unless the administration determines that it is permissible for the activity to continue as scheduled.
+Unless the administration determines that it is permissible for the activity to continue as scheduled, all activities will be cancelled or postponed in the event that school has been called off for inclement weather or any other reason as determined by the administration. unless the administration determines that it is permissible for the activity to continue as scheduled.

 Colors